Adela Akers: Early life and education

+Akers died on August 9, 2023.

 Artwork and career

 Her weavings consist of zigzags, checkerboard patterns, and simple geometric shapes.
 Akers’s work has been influenced and informed by pre-Columbian textiles and paintings by women of the Mbuti (Ituri Forest in the Democratic Republic of the Congo).
 Pre-Columbian work, especially appealed to Akers because she saw math and geometry in it.
-Akers is also very attached to using a loom for the same reasons, because the loom is very mathematical.
+Akers was also very attached to using a loom for the same reasons, because the loom is very mathematical.

 Journeying from one point to another has been a physical and transformative reality in her life, increasing her self-confidence and expanding her vision of the world.
 These geographical voyages have enabled her to experience the broad horizons and quiet strength of country living, the power of nature, and the palpitating rhythm of cities.
 While travel has enlarged her perspective, her work expresses the sense of journey itself, rather than alluding to a specific site or sense of place.

-Akers works in series, with each piece informing the next.
+Akers worked in series, with each piece informing the next.